Simon-Martens/system-setup/README.md

 ## Install
-To install clone this into ~/.local/share/omarchy/
-All the paths are currently still under the name omarchy & it is important to keep it this way for now.
+To install clone this into ~/.local/share/system-setup/ All the paths are currently still under the name system-setup & it is important to keep it this way for now.

 ## Changelog